Amrutha-murthi/AIRL/README.md

 - `README.md`: This file, describing how to run the notebooks, model configurations, results, and limitations.

 ## Submission
-- Best CIFAR-10 test accuracy: XX.XX% (from Q1).
+- Best CIFAR-10 test accuracy: 80.2 % (for scratch model),85 % (for timm from huggingface) (from Q1).
-- GitHub repo: [Insert your public GitHub repo link here].
+- GitHub repo: .
 - Submitted via the provided Google Form.